highplains66/gotchivault-docs/technical-details.md

-# Technical Details -- TEST
+# Technical Detailsss

 #### Technical Details <a href="#_dcj9jzmncgc" id="_dcj9jzmncgc"></a>

 So how does all this work?
 The GotchiVault consists of two smart contracts: (1) an ERC20 contract for the vGHST token, derived from QiDao’s camTokens; and (2) a “vault” for depositing Aavegotchis.
-TEST TEST TEST

 The GochiVault contracts are truly “money legos” contracts, with the majority of the code being derived from established, audited protocols.